Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Open the `WrightBrothersFrontend/src/components/Banner.tsx` file.

-- Ask ChatGPT to make the content of `#selection` more spacious:
+- Ask Copilot Chat to make the content of `#selection` more spacious:

     ```md
     The content of #selection feels very cramped.
 How to make it a lot more spacious?